underworldcode/UWGeodynamics/docs/source/Manual.rst

 The user can alter this behavior using the **restartStep** and **restartFolder** arguments:

--  **restartStep** is None by default.
-The default behaviour is to look into **restartFolder** for an existing output and attempt a restart from there.
+-  **restartStep** is *-1* by default.
+The default behaviour is to look into **restartFolder** for an existing output and attempt a restart from the last output available.
    Setting it to False will overwrite any existing outputs in the *output* folder.
 If its value is an integer, this corresponds to the step number you want to restart from.